marcinkapica/react-movies-app/README.md

 # Project info

 A React app with a list of movies.
-Contains two pages:
+App features:

 - page with list of movies and a search field to filter the visible items
 - page with selected movie details

-The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- redirection to `/404` page for not found urls

 ## How to run